Most recently, Palonen has been working on large and smaller sets of social media data Twitter for the analysis of the pandemic (

 Recent publications:

-Kuokkanen has participated in several research projects on topics such as the projectification of the public sector, regional and urban governance and regulation.
-She is currently involved in two projects: the Academy of Finland funded Democratic Government as Procedural Legitimacy (
+Kuokkanen has participated in several research projects on topics such as the projectification of the public sector, the legitimacy of public administration, de-radicalisation policies, and regulatory and administrative burden.
+She is currently involved in the EU-funded Horizon Europe project

 Recent publications: